Originally published June 2012; Revised May 2021

 They may caution physicians, or order physicians to take specified continuing education or remedial action to alter their practice.
 If the issue is related to a physician's capacity to practise because of a mental or physical condition, the College may impose restrictions on the physician's licence and refer the physician to a physician health program.

-Investigating professional misconduct
+Hearings for professional misconduct

 This committee is known by a variety of names in different provinces and territories.
-For example, the College of Physicians and Surgeons of Ontario refers a potential case of professional misconduct or incompetence to its Discipline Committee, while the College of Physicians and Surgeons of Manitoba refers such a case to its Inquiry Committee.
+For example, the College of Physicians and Surgeons of Ontario refers a potential case of professional misconduct to its Discipline Committee, while the College of Physicians and Surgeons of Manitoba refers such a case to its Inquiry Committee.